 Get into your Groove

 As I mentioned, you’ll develop your own packing style and rhythm.
 Whether you’re a last minute packer like myself or have your suitcase waiting by the door for a week, I'm hopeful that I've given you at least one helpful tip that you'll use when packing for your internship abroad.

 To Wrap it Up

 At the end of the day, this could have been pages on pages of advice but to summarize it even further.
 Less is more, combine items where you can.
 For me that’s the coconut oil I mentioned.
 It serves so many purposes that it saves me from bringing so many bottles!
 Want to get even crazier?
-Remove the liquid shampoo and try out a shampoo bar from lush.
+Remove the liquid shampoo and try out a shampoo bar.
 Roll your clothes, don’t fold.
 It doesn’t change the weight but it certainly allows for optimal organizing.
 Bring snacks in your carry-on.
 You’re already going to be tired you don’t need to be hangry too.
 Take everything in stride.
 It’s your D-day, but it’s about a million other people’s D-day’s as well.